Disneyland Area Hotel Reviews & Rankings

 Total Score: 19

-Location is the main selling point here, as Anaheim Camelot Inn & Suites is directly across the street from Disneyland.
-Rooms are satisfactory and a good fit for those who will be in the parks all day and only need something for sleeping and showering.
-The downsides, and why it ranks poorly as compared to other across-the-street options is its price and lack of a free breakfast.
+Location is the main selling point, as Anaheim Camelot Inn & Suites is directly across the street from Disneyland.
+Rooms are satisfactory–good enough for those who will be in the parks all day and only need something for sleeping and showering.
 If you can score a deal here, it’s a fine option.
 Read and see more in our full Anaheim Camelot Inn Review

 Pros: Location